Zlati839/Slack/README.md

-#Terrariabot
+# Terrariabot

-The bot is themed after the game Terraria and it has 4 commands
+Terrariabot is a bot themed after the game Terraria.
+It has four commands that provide useful and fun features related to the game.

 ## Commands

+### terrariabot-ping
-ping - checks the latency of the bot
+Checks the latency of the bot.

+### terrariabot-help
-help - shows all of the commands
+Shows all of the available commands.

+### terrariabot-summon
-summon - displays a png of a random boss from the game the bot is themed after
+Displays a PNG image of a random boss from Terraria.

+### terrariabot-fact
-fact - gets a random fact for the game the bot is themed after
+Gets a random fact about Terraria.

-## How to use
+## How to Use

-before every command there should be terrairabot-[command]
+To use a command, type one of the commands listed above.

+Examples:

+`terrariabot-ping`

+`terrariabot-help`

+`terrariabot-summon`

+`terrariabot-fact`